Current Research Interests in the Department of Physiology

 Elizabeth Avegno, PhD |

 Brain Stress and Reward System Interactions in Alcohol Dependence.
 The neural adaptations that define excessive alcohol drinking in alcohol dependent individuals may include interactions between mesolimbic reward circuits and brain stress circuits.
-We are currently characterizing the ventral tegmental area (VTA) - central amygdala (CeA) circuit in both mice and rats by combining retro- and anterograde tracing, immunohistochemical, electrophysiological, and optogenetic techniques.
+We are currently characterizing the ventral tegmental area (VTA) – central amygdala (CeA) circuit in both mice and rats by combining retro- and anterograde tracing, immunohistochemical, electrophysiological, and optogenetic techniques.
 Chronic intermittent exposure (CIE) to ethanol vapor is used to induce dependence in both mice and rats, and ongoing experiments are investigating alterations in this circuit following alcohol dependence, as well as the role of this circuit in alcohol dependence-associated behaviors.
-Effects of Adolescent Alcohol Use on Neural Circuits.
-Epidemiological research points to adolescence as a critical period for the development of alcohol use disorders (AUDs), and binge drinking and early initiation of alcohol use during adolescence have been identified as important high-risk indicators.
+Effects of Early Life Adversity and Adolescent Alcohol Use on Neural Circuits.
+Early life stress (ELS) exposure and early initiation of alcohol drinking are both independently associated with an increased risk of developing alcohol use disorder (AUD) in later life in humans.
+ELS increases alcohol consumption in adolescent humans, and given the existing relationship between earlier age of onset of drinking and increased propensity to develop AUD in adulthood, ELS and adolescent drinking may have additive effects on alcohol drinking and the risk of developing AUD in adulthood.
 Previous research has focused on the effects of adolescent alcohol exposure on the sensitivity of VTA neurons to ethanol.
-Ongoing research interests continue to investigate neural adaptations following adolescent alcohol exposure in both brain stress and reward circuits. |
+Ongoing research interests continue to investigate neural adaptations following ELS and/or adolescent alcohol exposure in both brain stress and reward circuits. |

 Scott Edwards, PhD |